-3 Simple Strategies for Getting Rid of Moles in Your Garden
+5 Simple Ways to Get Rid of Moles in Your Garden

-Although not the worst critter when it comes to garden pests, moles are a nuisance.
+Although not the worst critter when it comes to pests, moles are a nuisance.
 The ground-dwelling mammal, which is recognizable for its hairless, pointed snout and tiny eyes, rarely eats plants but is known for tunneling and uprooting flowers and vegetables in your yard and garden.
 The tunnels moles create in turn make way for more problematic creatures (think voles and mice).

 And if you already have a mole problem?
 Niewold says you can get them to scamper away with a bit of water.
 "Simply poke a hose into the hole, and turn the water on for 10 to 15 minutes," he says.

-According to Niewold, the best defense against moles is a good offense.
+The best defense against moles is a good offense, according to Niewold.
 "Dig at least 12 inches underground and burry a mesh fence," he suggests, adding that the bottom of this fence should be bent away from your garden in the shape of an L; this will send moles scurrying in a different direction.

-Moles are small at about seven inches long and four ounces in weight, and live trapping is the most successful method for controlling then, says Niewold.
-"Traps are usually set in spring or fall when moles are most active, with early spring being the most favorable time—this is when females are pregnant," he explains.
+At about 7 inches long and 4 ounces in weight, moles are small and live trapping is often the most successful method for controlling them, explains Niewold.
+"Traps are usually set in spring or fall when moles are most active, with early spring being the most favorable time—this is when females are pregnant," he says.
 "There are several types [of live traps] available, all of which should be placed near active tunnels and especially where they are known to feed."
 If you set these kinds of traps, be sure to check them daily so you can remove your unwanted visitor in a humane, timely manner.